-Any number of publications has produced a list of concerns about aging.
+Any number of publications have produced a list of concerns about aging.
 Sure, we can come up with out own list.
-And we do and a top priority of Winter Grace Senior Ministries is to support Older Adults and their families through those challenges.
+And we do.
+A top priority of Winter Grace Senior Ministries is to support Older Adults and their families through those challenges.

 But What About the Joy?

 Sure, life is a challenge as we age, but isn’t it always, regardless of age?
 Our challenges change, but then again this change gives us joys as well.
 Yes, it is a particularly beautiful sunny day while I am writing this.
 Perhaps that is giving me an extra rosy outlook.
 Okay, I confess.
 I am an optimist.